osome-iu/HoaxyBots/data_intermediate/README.md

-The raw data is hosted in external service due to limit of GitHub.
+The raw data is hosted in [https://www.doi.org/10.5281/zenodo.1402266](https://www.doi.org/10.5281/zenodo.1402266) due to limit of GitHub.
 Please download the following intermediate data into this directory for the code to run:

 - `M1a_ntweets_per_article.ff.csv`
 - `M1a_ntweets_per_article.lc.csv`